Sourdough Blueberry Muffins

 Yes.
 I’m new to milling fresh grain.
 I’ve found that when I’m making recipes with fresh flour, you may need to add a little more flour.
 This is because the flour is much fluffier than flour coming from the floor and is not ground as finely.

 The following are affiliate links.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a small commission by linking to Amazon.com and affiliated sites.

 a single sourdough discard blueberry muffin on a white plate on top of a white and blue printed napkin with a muffin tin full of blueberry muffins in the background